How to Build Amazon Product Data Scraper with Python

 3. Image

-The screenshot below has annotations for where this information is located on a search results page:
+The screenshot below has annotations for where this information is located on an Amazon search results:

 Highlighting the elements we will scrape in this tutorial